hudl/grunt-casper/README.md

 ## Release History

+* 2016-02-16   v1.0.3   Add instant log output to local file in order to trace a bug.
 * 2016-02-04   v1.0.2   Change used phantomjs library to `phantomjs-prebuild` (phantomjs is deprecated)
 * 2016-02-04   v1.0.1   Bug fix for required library
 * 2016-02-04   v1.0.0   Based on v0.4.2 of iamchrismiller/grunt-casper